GPoleto27/GPoleto27/README.md

   - Dedo no C++ && gritaria (2019)
   - Antes tarde do que TLE  (2020)
   - Antes tarde do que TLE  (2021)
+  - Quem não tem BIT caça com Seg (2022)
-- 🔭 I’m currently working at [Atos](https://atos.net/pt-br/brasil-atos) as a Computer Vision Engineer
+- 🔭 I’m currently working at [Eviden](https://eviden.com/) as a Computer Vision Engineer
-- 🌱 I’m currently learning Spark, Kafka Cassandra
+- 🌱 I’m currently learning realtime data processing, embedded systems and computer graphics.
 - 👯 I’m looking to collaborate on IoT, Robotics and ML projects
 - 💬 Ask me about C/C++ and Python
 - 📫 How to reach me: